Native American Jewelry

 Just as older Native American jewelry makers slowly added the arts of beading, silversmithing and overlaying, some modern jewelry makers now include machine-cutting in the process as well.
 As long they are pure of heart and from the earth, any new materials and methods are acceptable.

 Discover Native American Jewelry at Home & Away Gallery

-We provide you with a unique and diversified collection of Native American jewelry.
-Our Native American jewelry is designed and hand made by various award-winning artists, which include Earl Plummer, Amelia Joe-Chandler, Althea Cajero, Heidi Bigknife, Decontie & Brown, Mary Tafoya, Henry Abeita and Priscilla Nieto, Deanna Tenorio, and Chris Pruitt.
+Home & Away Gallery proudly provides you with a diversely unique collection of Native American jewelry by contemporary artists.
+We feature award-winning Native American jewelry makers who can transport you to another place and time, talent like Earl Plummer, Amelia Joe-Chandler, Althea and Joe Cajero, Heidi Bigknife, Decontie & Brown, Mary Tafoya, Henry Abeita and Priscilla Nieto, Deanna Tenorio, Cheryl Arviso, Chris Pruitt, and others.